bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 That's a place where you can add application-specific logic.
 And then, NVK, you brought up LNProxy.
 This is another application where it's like, okay, let's add some privacy to the `Lightning` Network.
-And this is kind of how we do it in `Mutiny-Wallet 2` with we use the voltage LSP to hide the receiver's pubkey.
+And this is kind of how we do it in `Mutiny-Wallet 2` with we use the Voltage LSP to hide the receiver's pubkey.
-It just looks like it's voltages pubkey on one of their nodes.
+It just looks like it's Voltage's pubkey on one of their nodes.
 This is another case where we can add some application logic until we get the protocol features that we need to get, but it doesn't break anything else.
 So it's like a way to add and innovate on top of it.